jrodal98/website/content/posts/deploy-hugo-site-with-github-actions.md

 ## Step 4: Verify Everything is Working

 * Wait a few minutes
-* Go to https://YOUR_USERNAME/YOUR_REPONAME (or your custom domain)
+* Go to `https://YOUR_USERNAME/YOUR_REPONAME` (or your custom domain)
 * Your site should be there with new changes.
-* Go into incognito mode or open a new browser if nothing has changed (it's possible your browser is caching)
+* Go into incognito mode or open a new browser if nothing has changed (it's possible your browser is returning a cached result)